 You can expect your child’s first baby tooth to erupt anywhere between four to seven months of age.
-On average, baby teeth come in around 6 months old.
+On average, baby teeth come in around six months old.

-While you should start caring for your child’s teeth right away, you should not use toothpaste right away.
+While you should start caring for your child’s teeth right away, you should not use toothpaste immediately.

 Why?
 Because baby teeth are sensitive.

 On top of that, babies do not understand not to swallow toothpaste.
-If too much toothpaste gets swallowed, this can create an excessive amount of fluoride in the body.
+If too much toothpaste gets swallowed, this can create excessive fluoride in the body.
 While some fluoride strengthens tooth enamel, too much will harm it.

-You can start cleaning your baby’s teeth by simply wiping their teeth with a soft cloth or by using a small, soft bristle toothbrush with water.
+You can start cleaning your baby’s teeth by wiping them with a soft cloth or using a small, soft bristle toothbrush with water.

-So, what age should a kid start brushing their teeth with toothpaste?
+So, at what age should a kid start brushing their teeth with toothpaste?

 Once your child reaches 18 months, it’s safe to start brushing with toothpaste.
 Use a low-fluoride toothpaste to avoid weakened enamel.

-Pro Tip: You will probably need to assist your child in brushing until he or she reaches 7 years old.
-Always be present at teeth brushing time to make sure they’re brushing properly.
+Pro Tip: You will probably need to assist your child in brushing until they reach seven years old.
+Always be present at teeth brushing time to ensure they’re brushing correctly.